 I still recommend that you create your own version of the game and follow along as much as possible.
 It’s also good to have an extra “sandbox” project where you can try things out without disrupting the main demo project.
 Every new function or code element you see is another tool that you can learn to use.
 You should pay close attention to the code samples and the explanations behind them and think of ways that you can try them on your own.

-What this course is not …
+What this series is not …

 - This is a demonstration, not a systematic tutorial.
 I will present the basic parts of programming that every beginner should learn, either through the main project or as side explanations.
-I cannot promise that I will address every subject in C# that the reader might expect or to give them equal time.
+I cannot promise that I will address every subject in C# that you might expect or to give them equal time.

-- Because I am developing the game and the chapters of this course at the same time, It’s entirely possible that I will discover that something I did earlier in the series doesn’t work.
+- Because I am developing the game and writing the chapters of this demo at the same time, It’s entirely possible that I will discover that something I did earlier in the series doesn’t work.
 Depending on the problem and its usefulness as a lesson, I will either go back and change the earlier chapter(s) or I will write it up as a change.
 If you find something in here that doesn’t work, please let me know.

 - The game developed in this project is inspired by the original Rogue DOS game but I don’t guarantee it will fit any specific “roguelike” or “roguelite” standard.

-My goal in this course is to demonstrate the C# language and programming in a way that will enable you to carry on with your own projects afterward … and have fun doing it!
+My goal in this series is to demonstrate the C# language and programming in a way that will enable you to carry on with your own projects afterward … and have fun doing it!